cjohansson/emacs-phps-mode/docs/indentation-algorithm.md

     calculate nesting-end;

-    if nesting-stack AND nesting-end <= nesting-stack-end:
+    if nesting-stack AND nesting-end <= nesting-stack-start: // #decrease pop stack;
-        pop stack;
-        indentation--;
+        indent--;
     endif;

     if we reached end of a line:
-        if nesting-stack AND nesting-end <= nesting-stack-start:
-            pop stack;
-            indent--;
-        endif;

-        save line indent;
+        save line indent; // #save

-        if nesting-end > 0 AND (!nesting-stack OR nesting-end > nesting-stack-end): if !nesting-stack:
+        if nesting-end > 0 AND (!nesting-stack OR nesting-end > nesting-stack-end): // #increase
+            if !nesting-stack:
                 nesting-stack-end = 0;
             endif;